Consumer Trends Report: The pandemic has fast-forwarded digitalisation, raising opportunities but also risks for consumers

 Disclaimer

-EIOPA - European Insurance and Occupational Pensions Authority published this content on 24 January 2022 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 24 January 2022 10:13:07 UTC.
+Central Bank of Hungary published this content on 28 January 2022 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 28 January 2022 13:42:08 UTC.